lukaszstefanowski97/gwt-email-app/README.md

 **PREREQUISITES:**
 - Java 8 or higher
-- Eclipse with GWT Plugin
+- GWT Plugin to your IDE of choice

 Before using please check if your email address is going to work with Google Mail API.